-Unlike the parent Select Committee, the Panel is not required to operate under statutory procedures outlined in the Local Government Act 1972 and access to information rules do not apply.
+^{}Unlike the parent Select Committee, the Panel is not required to operate under statutory procedures outlined in the Local Government Act 1972 and access to information rules do not apply.
 This allows the Panel to be conducted in a flexible way to suit the requirements of the Members and young people participating in it.

-- a) To champion the seven corporate parenting principles introduced by the Children and Social Work Act 2017. - b) To support the work of the Children, Families and Education Select Committee overseeing the Council's corporate parenting responsibilities by providing a strategic overview and monitoring of the statutory services for Looked After Children (LAC) and care leavers across the Borough, reporting back to the Committee on any findings, as appropriate. - c) To actively engage young people who are looked after by the Council, along with care leavers, in order to ensure they have an opportunity to influence the development of services, participate in the decision-making and democratic process. - d) To receive annual reports of the work of the Independent Reviewing Officers, LAC Health Team, LAC & Leaving Care Service, Virtual School and Fostering and Adoption Service. - e) To consider the impact on outcomes for children on other relevant activities linked to LAC and care leavers lived experiences, e.g. emotional wellbeing. - f) To undertake any associated activity, review or task as requested by the Children, Families and Education Select Committee, reporting back to the Committee if directed. - g) That through the Chair of the Panel, to advise the Children, Families and Education Select Committee and Cabinet Member for Children, Families and Education on matters relating to corporate parenting. - h) To present the minutes of the Panel to a subsequent meeting of the Children, Families and Education Select Committee, where the Chair of the Panel, along with any Children in Care Council Members, may attend to update the Committee on the Panel's work.
+- c) To actively engage young people who are looked after by the Council, along with care experienced young people, in order to ensure they have an opportunity to influence the development of services, participate in the decision-making and democratic process. - d) To receive annual reports of the work of the Independent Reviewing Officers, Looked After Children Health Team, Corporate Parenting Service, Virtual School and Fostering and Adoption Service. - e) To consider the impact on outcomes for children on other relevant activities linked to Looked After Children and care experienced young people's lived experiences, e.g. emotional wellbeing. - f) To undertake any associated activity, review or task as requested by the Children, Families and Education Select Committee, reporting back to the Committee if directed. - g) That through the Chair of the Panel, to advise the Children, Families and Education Select Committee and Cabinet Member for Children, Families and Education on matters relating to corporate parenting. - h) To present the minutes of the Panel to a subsequent meeting of the Children, Families and Education Select Committee, where the Chair of the Panel, along with any Children in Care Council Members, may attend to update the Committee on the Panel's work.